Skip To Translation Selection Skip To Top Navigation Skip To Content Skip To Footer

 Both credited UDC with helping them turn potential into power, a phrase echoed throughout the anniversary celebration.

-Late in the program, Vice President of Advancement Rodney Trapp returned to the stage to announce a series of major commitments, including significant investments from CareFirst and Consys, Inc., that pushed total giving beyond expectations.
+Late in the program, Vice President of Advancement Rodney Trapp returned to the stage.

 Academic leaders said the evening underscored how philanthropy directly supports student success and degree completion.